 As the petitioner, you may request that someone else be named as guardian or you may name yourself.
 If there is no suitable private guardian qualified and willing to accept the guardianship appointment, the Office of Public Guardian may be appointed to serve as guardian.

 You must pay a filing fee for the petition unless you can’t afford it.
-(In early 2022 the filing fee was $150.)
+(In January 2023 the filing fee was $150.)
 You can apply to the court to have the fee waived.

 Once a guardianship petition has been filed, the court will appoint an attorney to represent the person who is alleged to be in need of guardianship.
 The court will schedule the case for hearing and order an evaluation to help determine the need for guardianship.
 If the person alleged to be in need of guardianship can’t afford a lawyer, then the lawyer is free.
 Otherwise the person alleged to need a guardian must pay their lawyer.